Skip to content

 POLITENESS AND RESPECT FOR OTHERS

-Important is to consider their point of view, to do not to engage in contradictory disputes, and to confirm with diplomacy that you did not think about the situation from this perspective, but that it can be taken into account.
+It is essential not to engage in contradictory disputes.
+Consider their point of view and confirm with diplomacy that you did not think about the situation from their perspective.
+But it can be taken into account.

 LEADERSHIP

-If so, you will only gain the respect of the people on your side, willing to lead them because they know that no matter what the situation, you will find a way together to bring things to a successful end.
+If so, you will only gain the respect of the people on your side who are willing to lead them because they know that no matter the situation, you will find a way together to bring things to a successful end.

 Compassion